Ways to save money on a tight budget

 18. Pay yourself first

 Whatever your monthly income, it’s important to transfer a dedicated amount into a savings account.
-As soon as you get paid, try to set aside as much of your salary as you can comfortably afford for your savings.
+As soon as you get paid, try to set aside as much of your salary as you can comfortably afford for your savings (or to pay off debt, if you have any).

 Can I still save money on a tight budget?